Culture of Ghana: Ga-Adangbe

 The Ga-Adangbe people or simply Ga people (named for the common proto-Ga-Adangbe ancestral language) inhabit the Greater Accra Region.
 The Ga-Adangde have different but common languages, Ga, Krobo, Sh3, Osudoko, Shai, Gbugblaa, and Ada, Ningo to mention a few.
 The Adangbe inhabit the eastern plain, while the Ga groups occupy the western portions of the Accra coastlands.
 Both languages are derived from a common root language, and modern Ga and Adangbe languages are still similar today.

 Despite the archeological evidence that proto-Ga-Adangbe-speakers relied on millet and yam cultivation, the modern Ga-Adangbe reside in what used to be fishing communities, and more than 75 percent of the Ga-Adangbe live in urban centers.
 The presence of major industrial, commercial, and governmental institutions in the city and towns, as well as the increasing migration of other people into the area, has not prevented the Ga people from maintaining aspects of their traditional culture, even though Twi is an important immigrant language in their lands.

 Dagomba

 The Dagomba speak the Dagbani language and live in the Kingdom of Dagbon.
 The kingdom is the earliest in Ghana.
-For centuries, the area inhabited by Dagomba peoples has been the scene of movements of people engaged in conquest, expansion, and north-south and east-west trade.
+For centuries, the area inhabited by Dagomba peoples has been the scene of movements of people engaged in conquest, expansion, and north–south and east–west trade.
 Many terms from Arabic, Hausa, and Dyula are seen in the Dagbani language, due to the importance of trans-saharan trade and West African trade and the historic impact that the Islamic religion has had in the area.
+The Dagomba kingdom has a defined system of governance.
+The paramount chief of the Dagomba kingdom bears the title Ya-Naa.
+The system is meritocratic and promotional.
+To become the Ya-Na, a candidate must usually have occupied one of the three "gate" skins: Karaga, Savelugu, or Mion.
+This "gate" system ensures that only experienced sub-chiefs ascend to the highest office.